openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

 configuration file is what makes a layer a BSP layer as compared to a general or kernel layer.

-One or more machine configuration files exist in the ``bsp_layer/conf/machine/`` directory of the layer::
+There are one or more machine configuration files in the ``bsp_layer/conf/machine/`` directory of the layer::

    bsp_layer/conf/machine/machine1\.conf